bob-fornal/work-notes/Cloud/AWS/CSAA/Advanced-S3-and-Athena.md

 * Suitable for data that is less frequently accessed, but requires rapid access when needed.
 * High durability 99.999999999% of objects across multiple AZ.
-* 99.9% Availabiity over a given year.
+* 99.9% Availability over a given year.
 * Lower cost compared to Amazon S3 Standard.
 * Sustain two (2) concurrent facility failures.